EXPLORE OUR RESOURCE LIBRARY

 Our Resource Library is for students, educators and researchers of all ages looking for information about light, colour, vision and how to see more.
 Visit the Resource Library now to see everything we have covered to date.

 - Diagram: providing key information.
 All diagrams use the same graphic conventions to make them as memorable as possible.

 - Dialogue box: for selecting download options for the diagrams.

 - Questions and answers: a section where visitors can check out their general knowledge.

 - Summary: of key terms used on the page.

 - Additional information: How to use the resources on the page.

-The JPEG format makes it easy to place or paste illustrations into essays and assignments.
+The JPG format makes it easy to place or paste illustrations into essays and assignments.
 All diagrams are exactly the same width which means they will maintain a consistent size when used in essays.
 They appear at their best when allowed to run right across the page from margin to margin.

 The AI format (Adobe Illustrator) allows diagrams to be edited.

 If you are a new visitor to lightcolourvision.org and looking for information, you will find that one of the things that set us apart from the rest is the relationship between diagrams and explanations.
 Diagrams can introduce ideas in an instant but take several paragraphs to explain.
 They also help to communicate key facts that get buried in the details.